ForBio and University of Gothenburg workshop: Target capture for Illumina sequencing [Virtual]

-Recommended background: We strongly recommend everyone to have a good basic knowledge of bash, and to follow the ForBio course: Introduction to Bioinformatics for Biosystematics, 25-31 August 2018.
+Recommended background: We strongly recommend everyone to have a decent basic knowledge of bash, as well as some basic genetics and/or bioinformatics background.

 Course level: PhD-level course.
 Motivated MSc students can be admitted as well.
 The format of this course requires students to identify the need of using these methods in their research, and students with PhD projects that include target capture will be prioritized.